19 Incredible Starlink Statistics & Facts

 Sources: Twitter

-… if we assume that each subscriber would pay the $110 monthly fee that consumers in the United States are charged.
-In fact, this would equate to annual revenues of $1.32 billion.
+… if we assume that each subscriber would an average monthly fee of $100.
+In fact, this would equate to annual revenues of $2.4 billion.

 However, pricing for Starlink varies greatly depending on the country of residence and type of internet plans the customer opted into.